 You have been hired to design a graphic advertisement for Ambidextrous, Stanford University's Journal of Design.
-You will learn a new graphic design tool, prototype a number of example ads, receive feedback from an ad design expert, and then create a final ad that will launch on MySpace.com.
+You will learn a new graphic design tool, prototype a number of example ads, receive feedback from an ad design expert, and then create a final ad for MySpace.com.